History of the Law School

 The University of Texas School of Law began as The University of Texas at Austin’s Department of Law when the university was founded in 1883.
 The law school started with two professors and 52 students in the basement of the university’s Old Main Building.
 The school has since grown to more than 900 students and offers the Doctor of Jurisprudence (J.D.) and the Master of Laws (LL.M.).

-On June 1, 2012, Ward Farnsworth became Dean.
+On July 1, 2022, Robert (Bobby) Chesney became Dean, taking over the role from Ward Farnsworth who served as Dean for 10 years.
 The Department of Law appointed its first dean, John C. Townes, in 1901, and moved out of the basement and into its own building in 1908.
 The Department of Law became The University of Texas School of Law in 1920.
 By 1935, it had become one of the largest law schools in the United States, and required a new building.
 In 1952 construction began on Townes Hall.
 Two additional buildings were later added: Jones Hall, completed in 1981, which became home to the Tarlton Law Library, which houses the Susman Academic Center; and the Connally Center, dedicated in 2001, which houses the Eidman Courtroom, the Advocacy Program and much of the Clinical Program.
 In 2021, renovations to outdoor spaces to the north side of Townes Hall included the Patman Family Plaza and Dee J. Kelly Courtyard.